On 1 December 2018, officials from Argentina and Turkey signed an income tax treaty. The treaty is the first of its kind between the two countries.

 Gains from the alienation of other property by a resident of a Contracting State may only be taxed by that State.

-In addition, the article includes the provision that a tax benefit under the treaty will not be granted if it is established that one of the main purposes of any arrangement or transaction was to obtain a benefit, unless it is granted in accordance with the object and purpose of the relevant provisions of the treaty.
+Article 27 (Limitation of Benefits) provides that a benefit under the treaty will not be granted in respect of an item of income or capital if it is reasonable to conclude that obtaining that benefit was one of the principal purposes of any arrangement or transaction that resulted directly or indirectly in that benefit, unless it is established that granting the benefit would be in accordance with the object and purpose of the relevant provisions of the treaty.

 The treaty will enter into force once the ratification instruments are exchanged and will apply from 1 January of the year following its entry into force.